avaje-metrics-deprecated/metrics-api/README.md

 #### Maven build plugin

 To your maven pom add the plugin like below and specify the packages you wish it to scan for classes it should enhance.
+Take note of the packages element in the maven plugin xml below.

 ```xml
   <build>